-Richland is working to establish the Capricorn Sapphire Mine as a new hub for responsibly mined blue, yellow, green and multi coloured sapphire.
+As of 2015, Richland is establishing the Capricorn Sapphire brand as a new hub for ethically mined blue and fancy coloured sapphire from Queensland Australia.

-A purpose-built alluvial sapphire processing plant capable of treating 200 LCM per hour is located on site .
+During the first quarter of 2015 Richland re-commissioned a purpose-built alluvial sapphire processing plant capable of treating 200 LCM per hour.
 The plant processes mined material from a JORC (2004) Measured Sapphire Resource of approximately 21.6 million grams (109million carats) of sapphires.
 The current resource is calculated based on previous exploration and mining conducted on the licences.

 The project consists of two mining leases (ML 70419 and ML70447) comprising about 490 hectares of potential sapphire-rich alluvial placers within this known gem field.